AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 The third time |ai| is run, ``RestartOption`` has to be set to ``3``.
 This imputes genotypes for all the individuals in the pedigree file.
 Imputation is based on the phased haplotypes of the individuals genotyped at high-density (`Phase HD animals`_).

-In some situations, thresholds of the imputation heuristic rules are not met and markers cannot be imputed.
+In some situations, imputation thresholds are not met and markers cannot be imputed.
 To overcome this, |ai| offers two distint solutions: To run GeneProbs or to apply a hidden Markov model.

 The standard solution is to run **GeneProbForAlphaImpute** inside each ``IterateGeneProb/GeneProbX`` folder.
 Once |ai| has finished, it has to be run with ``RestartOption`` set to ``4`` in order to summarise genotype probabilities and impute missing genotypes.
 Genotypes are imputed if probabilities from GeneProb meet certain thresholds.